mbrt/git-autometa/README.md

 A Python tool for automating JIRA-based git workflows.
 Automatically create branches and pull requests based on JIRA issue information.

+> [!CAUTION]
-This is almost entirely vibe-coded, so it's pretty bad (but it works)!
+> This is almost entirely vibe-coded, so the code is pretty bad (but it seems to work)!
+> Use at your own risk.

 ## Features